For Students Entering Grades 7-12

 If you have prior high school level experience in biology or experience coding with Python, you might consider joining Session 2 or 4 of the Biotech Engineering and Innovations in Genetics and Artificial Intelligence for Real-Life Problem Solving tracks.

 All middle school programs take place this summer at UC Berkeley.
 All high school programs, EXCEPT Session 3, also take place at UC Berkeley.
-Session 3, which includes Marine Biology, Field Ecology, and Bioinspired Design, will take place at UC Santa Cruz.
+Session 3, which includes Marine Biology and Field Ecology will take place at UC Santa Cruz.
 More details can be found on the program-specific information page.

 Teens will share dorm housing with one or two other teens.
 Rooms include bunk beds (extra-long twin bed size), desks, shelves, drawers, hooks, a closet/bar for hanging clothes, a mirror, and a microwave and mini-fridge.
 There are bathrooms on each floor with personal privacy doors.
-All the rooms and the bathroom on each floor are designated gender specific.
+All the rooms and the bathroom on each floor are designated gender specific (one floor for girls and another floor for boys).
 You can learn more about residence halls here including photos of Unit 1, 2, or 3, all of which are good examples of dorms we have used in the past.
 You can learn more about UC Santa Cruz dorms here if you are registering for session 3.
 More details about the exact location and what to pack will be shared close to start time.

 Yes, to help demystify the college campus experience, all teens will eat a provided lunch in a campus dining hall such as Crossroads or Cafe 3, both of which we have used in the past.
 Lunch costs are automatically included in the price of the program.
 Campus dining halls can accommodate most dietary restrictions as part of their regular offerings.
 All teens are supervised during the lunch period, and the dining hall will be shared with other groups over the course of the summer.
 We also provide recreation breaks before and after lunch.